cryptospudz/cryptospudz.github.io/_includes/info-latest.md

-## Teasers coming soon!
+## The Teasers are here!
-To give you a sneak peek of what a spud might look like when it's revealed, check out the Teasers coming soon.
+Check out the latest [Teasers](/gallery/) and grab yourself a rare CryptoSpud before somebody else spots it!

 ![Teaser](/assets/images/teaser.png){: .align-center}